AUTOMCAS/learning_journey/README.md

 # Chris Aston - Learning Journey

-## Blog
-Recording learning strategies and reflection in blog -link

  ## Long term goals

 #### Learning
-- I have well developed and effective learning strategies. -> Blog link
+- I have well developed and effective learning strategies.
-- I can use these strategies to learn and master any new tool or programming language. -> Blog link
+- I can use these strategies to learn and master any new tool or programming language.
-- I use frequent testing and reflection to identify gaps in my knowledge. -> Blog link
+- I use frequent testing and reflection to identify gaps in my knowledge.
-- I address knowledge gaps effectively. -> Blog link
+- I address knowledge gaps effectively.

 #### Programming
-- I can program fluently. -> Projects link
+- I can program fluently.
 - I can understand and break down a specification into requirements.
 - I know how and where to look for help.
 - I can effectively use TDD.